ar-to/ethereum-api/README.md

 Sample constracts are used for reference and can be found in `token-contract/samples`.

 - advancedToken.sol - sample token code that has been fixed to meet solidity v0.4.23.
 This can be tested by adding it into Mist app.
 Deploy using TokenERC20 token name.

+## Bugs to Fix

+transferOwnership & kill functions both catch an 'invalid address'.
+The response it 200 with `false` boolean indicating request failed.